Divyanshu9Singh-arc/Tic-Tac-Toe/README.md

 **Divyanshu Singh**
 B.Tech Computer Science Student
-Passionate about web development and learning new technologies
+Passionate about web development and learning new technologies.

 ---